mdybowski/2D-Volleyball-game/README.md

 Use left and right arrow keys on your keyboard to move Player 1 (Poland) and up arrow key to jump.
 Use A and D keys on your keyboard to move Player 2 (Brasil) and W key to jump.

-Press P to pause/resume game, V to stop/play music and ESC to quit game.
+Press P to pause/resume game, V to stop/play music or ESC to quit game.

 In the Settings.txt file in res folder, you can change window size and FPS value.